Alcohol laws in Australia

 Laws that apply anywhere in Australia

-- Drink driving — you’re breaking the law if you drive and your blood alcohol concentration (BAC) is over 0.05.
+- Drink driving – you’re breaking the law if you drive and your blood alcohol concentration equal to or more than 0.05.
 If you’re on a learners or provisional licence, your BAC must be zero.

 - Legal drinking age – you must be 18 or older to buy alcohol or to drink alcohol in a licensed venue.